Books About Road Bike Training

 Interval training refers to using a combination of varying levels of intensity during your road bike training sessions.

 Tip: Learn how to attack to dominate road races

 If you are interested in taking part in road racing cycling competitions, you will need to take some time and learn how to attack.
-This attack is mean to help you establish a breakaway group or ride solo to victory.
+This attack is meant to help you establish a breakaway group or ride solo to victory.

 During these intervals the cycling load should be varied to offer challenging cycling and breaks in an alternating fashion.
-Here you will have to rely on two important cycling load changing strategies.
-The first one is the use of a carefully mapped out course that combines inclines and flat stretches.
+Here you will have to rely on two important cycling load-changing strategies.
+The first one is the use of a carefully mapped-out course that combines inclines and flat stretches.

 The second one involves using bicycle gears to vary the cycling load.
-For instance, during your cycling sessions, you can cycle at a high intensity for around six minutes followed up by four minutes of low-intensity cycling.
+For instance, during your cycling sessions, you can cycle at a high intensity for around six minutes followed by four minutes of low-intensity cycling.
 Use the above strategies to achieve this.